 At What Age Is It Appropriate To Teach Kids Mindfulness?

 As both Bush and Sim emphasise, mindfulness should first be learnt and role modelled by parents.
 “Parents should establishing their own mindful routine or practice first,” advises Sim.
-“Each parents then decides when it is appropriate, as a family, to begin offering, teaching and supporting such emotional education and development.”
+“Each parent then decides when it is appropriate, as a family, to begin offering, teaching and supporting such emotional education and development.”

 Bush also recommends modelling mindfulness prenatally.
 “Even when your little one is in the womb, mums should try to mindfully connect with themselves and be aware of their breathing,” she says.
 “This relieves tension in the body, and your baby can feel that.”